athlon13/Rapiro/Basic/Documentation.md

     parser: serialport.parsers.readline("\n")
 });
 ´´´
-´´´SP´´´ is the serial port at ttyAMA0 where the Rapiro is connected.
+´´´ SP ´´´ is the serial port at ttyAMA0 where the Rapiro is connected.

 ´´´
 //math stuff
 function random (low, high) {
     return Math.random() * (high - low) + low;
 }
 ´´´

 This is the randomizer to switch waving between right and left!

 ´´´